mdbrnowski/codeforces-toolbox/README.md

 It is recommended that you then change the current working directory (`cd 1234`) to operate more smoothly later.

+You can also enter a task name (e.g. `cft race 1234X`) instead of a contest name, in which case a single file will be created.

 ### Testing solution

 `cft test 1234A` compiles your solution, downloads (if not yet downloaded) example test and checks if it passes.